-- 14.1 As part of our culture of a commitment to safeguarding our Trust Board and senior leaders adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities in our Academy. - 14.2 Relevant staff have undertaken Safer Recruitment Training.
-There will be at least one person on every interview panel who has completed Safer Recruitment Training. - 14.3 All recruitment materials will include reference to the Academy's commitment to safeguarding and promoting the wellbeing of students.
+14.3 All recruitment materials will include a reference to the Academy's commitment to safeguarding and promoting the well-being of students.
 All staff and volunteer interviews will explore the candidate's commitment, understanding and knowledge of safeguarding children and young people.
-Please see the Safer Recruitment Policy for further information. - 14.2 Single Central Record.
+Please see the Safer Recruitment Policy for further information.

+14.2 Single Central Record.
 The Single Central Record (SCR) must indicate whether the checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained, for all staff volunteers and visitors, including people who have lived or worked outside the UK.
 The Single Central Record will be checked monthly by the Principal.